AqwamCreates/DataPredict/docs/API/Others/ModelParametersMerger.md

 ### new()

-Creates a new regularization object.
+Creates a new ModelParametersMerger object.
 If any of the arguments are not given, default argument values for that argument will be used.

 ```
 ModelParametersMerger.new(Model: ModelObjects, modelType: string, mergeType: string): ModelParametersMergerObject